INSIGNEO/ParOSol-UoS/doc/index.md

 voxel geometry, it solves the problem direct on 3D images, which can be obtained by CT scans.

-ParOSol TU Wien is a fork of ParOSol.
-The following changes have been made:
+ParOSol TU Wien is a fork of the original ParOSol described in the PhD thesis of C. Flaig.
+It comprises the following changes relative to the original code:

 1. The code now works with a consistent system of units (m and Pa or mm and MPa).